 Misconception #3.
 Automation only involves recording and playback.

 Please don’t live in a fantasy world.
 This fantasy is actually created by false advertisements from different automation tool vendors.
 They say you just record and playback your steps and your test cases will be automated.
 Well, that’s a Big Lie!

 Automation is everything but recording and playback.
 Pure automation engineers normally don’t use recording and playback feature at all.
-Recording and playback are generally used to get an idea how the tool is generating script for our steps.
+Recording and playback are generally used to get an idea how the tool is generating a script for our steps.

 Once we get to know the scripting, we always use scripting to create automated tests.
 Remember, you must know programming if you want to do test automation.
 On the other hand, don’t be dis-hearted if you don’t know programming.
-Because like any other task, programming can also be learned with practice and dedication.
+Because like any other task, the programming can also be learned with practice and dedication.

-I have known people, who are not even from Computer science background, but they learn programming and now they are awesome automation engineers.
+I have known people, who are not even from Computer science background, but they learn to programme and now they are awesome automation engineers.
 At Microsoft, they hire testers who can do programming.
 They are called SDET (Software development engineers for test).
 The first line of Job description says “SDET’s write a lot of code….”.

 I hope this article will help you to clear some concepts related to test automation.

-In the next article, I will discuss about how to start test automation in your organization step by step.
+In the next article, I will discuss how to start test automation in your organization step by step.